-Inventory is stated at the lower of cost or net realizable value on a first-in first-out ("FIFO") basis.
+Inventory is stated at the lower of cost or net realizable value, with cost being determined by the first-in first-out ("FIFO") method.
 WRHS capitalizes museum store inventory when purchased and expenses it when sold.

 INVESTMENTS

 Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
 Unrealized gains and losses are included in net investment return under non-operating change in the statement of activities and change in net assets.